Pinsplash/LineRunner/README.md

 ![image](https://github.com/Pinsplash/LineRunner/assets/39359267/a349a99a-e620-44f9-9c60-4bbedd62b7a9)

 ## Usage
-Download the program from here: _
+Download the program from [here](https://github.com/Pinsplash/LineRunner/releases).

 Drag your CSV file onto linerunner.exe.
 You will then be asked to enter a bit of information about how you want the graph to look.